From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Locking classical information in quantum states

 where $U_k$ are chosen independently at random according to the Haar measure.
 They show that for any $\e > 0$, by taking $t = (\log d)^3$ and if $d$ is large enough,

 with high probability.
 Note that the size of the key measured in bits is only $\log t = O(\log \log d)$ and it should be compared to the $(1-\e) \log d$ bits of unlocked (classical) information.
 It should be noted that their argument is probabilistic, and it does not say how to construct the unitary transformations $U_k$.
 It is worth stressing that standard derandomization techniques are not known to work in this setting.
 For example, unitary $t$-designs use far too many bits of randomness \cite{DCEL09}.
-Moreover, using a $\delta$-biased subset of the set of Pauli matrices fails to produce a locking scheme unless the subset has a size of the order of the dimension $d$ \cite{AS04, DD10} (see Appendix \ref{sec:app-pauli}).
+Moreover, using a $\delta$-biased subset of the set of Pauli matrices fails to produce a locking scheme unless the subset has a size of the order of the dimension $d$ \cite{AS04,DD10} (see Appendix \ref{sec:app-pauli}).

 Here, we view locking as a cryptographic task in which a message is encoded into a quantum state using a key whose size is much smaller than the message.
 Having access to the key, one can decode the message.
 However, an eavesdropper who does not have access to the key and has complete uncertainty about the message can extract almost no classical information about the message.
 We should stress here that this is not a composable cryptographic task, namely because an eavesdropper could choose to store quantum information about the message instead of measuring.
 In fact, as shown in \cite{KRBM07}, using the communicated message $X$ as a key for a one-time pad encryption might not be secure; see also \cite{FDHL10}.

-It is however strictly stronger that the notion of entropic security \cite{RW02, DS05, DD10} (see Appendix \ref{sec:app-pauli} for an example of an entropically secure encryption scheme that is not $\e$-locking).
+One could compare a locking scheme to an entropically secure encryption scheme \cite{RW02,DS05}.
+These two schemes achieve the same task of encrypting a high entropy message using a small key.
+The security definition of a locking scheme is strictly stronger.
+In fact, for a classical eavesdropper (i.e., an eavesdropper that can only measure) an $\e$-locking scheme is secure in a strong sense.
+This additional security guarantee comes at the cost of upgrading classical communication to quantum communication.
+With respect to quantum entropically secure encryption \cite{Des09,DD10}, the security condition of a locking scheme is also more stringent (see Appendix \ref{sec:app-pauli} for an example of an entropically secure encryption scheme that is not $\e$-locking).
+However, a quantum entropically secure scheme allows the encryption of quantum states.